apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 <br>

+## What is the bare minimum that our tooling can do?

-## Background: The Halting Problem
+### Background: The Halting Problem

 In the general case, detecting runtime conditions like those that would trigger undefined behavior is provably impossible by reduction to the [halting problem](https://en.wikipedia.org/wiki/Halting_problem),